 “It can be challenging in winter but with that challenge comes creativity”

-“We love surprising our guests with dishes made using humble ingredients that everybody is familiar with,” he says.
+“We love surprising our guests with dishes made using humble ingredients that everybody is familiar with,” he adds.
 Ingredients such as red chicory, which he serves as an icecream paired with a salted yoghurt foam, with smoked oil and a chiffonade of more chicory.
 Another is char, which he lightly smokes and serves with kohlrabi, quince and a vinaigrette of onion and hazelnuts.
-Or cured pork neck, which he serves with a dried pear purée, fermented pears, smoked pork neck, a bouillon of pork, onions, lardo and spiced oil.
+Or cured pork neck, which he serves with a dried pear purée, fermented pears, a bouillon of pork, onions, lardo and spiced oil.

-Going green at Badrutt's Palace Hotel
+Going green at Badrutt’s Palace

 “IGNIV is about sharing memories and moments while enjoying our food”

 IGNIV is about bringing people together around the table.
-Caminada explains: “We do dishes here that we can’t do at the castle.
+Andreas explains: “We do dishes here that we can’t do at the castle.
 For example, we smoke a whole lettuce, then cut it in half and load lots of nice things on top of it, which the table shares.
 Another signature is the fish soup, presented to the table in one dish, with bowls alongside to help yourselves.
 It’s about sharing memories and moments while enjoying our food.”

 And like the castle, sustainability is key at IGNIV, with around 60 per cent of all products locally sourced.
 Similarly, there are sustainable practices galore, from the minimal food waste turned into renewable energy, to the mineral water bottled at source in reusable bottles.